If we don’t provide our customer reference points by setting customer expectations, customers will search out their own reference points.

 Ever wish you could get inside the head of your customer?

 Turns out, you can.
-Benchmarking, or setting customer expectations, is a well known psychological tool that helps customers evaluate the quality of your customer service.
-This behavioural economics theory is called Prospect Theory.
+Benchmarking, or setting customer expectations, is a well-known psychological tool that helps customers evaluate the quality of your customer service.
+This behavioral economics theory is called Prospect Theory.

 Prospect Theory describes the way people choose between alternatives that involve risk – like who to do business with.
 In particular, Prospect Theory helps us understand how customers decide whether your company provides good or bad service.

 As Professor Ryan Hamilton explains on the Intuitive Customer podcast, humans use reference points to evaluate the world around us.
 Humans don’t think in absolutes – almost all of our decisions are based on relativity.
 For example, we don’t look at the number on our paycheck and decide we make enough money.
 We use the reference points of other people’s paychecks, along with our past salary, along with other inputs, to decide if it’s fair.

 Customers rely on the expectations we’ve set when evaluating our customer support.
 For example, if we say we respond to all messages in 4 hours, that’s the reference point our customers will measure us against.
 We’ve set the expectations of a 4 hour reply time.